Instrumental

-Järvi Academy 2024 for winds, percussion and strings will take place between 12.-23.
-July 2025 in Tallinn and Pärnu, Estonia.
+Järvi Academy 2026 for winds, percussion and strings will take place between 4.-15.
+July 2026 in Tallinn and Pärnu, Estonia.

 The course consists of 3 individual masterclasses (45 minutes each) and for selected participants the Järvi Academy Symphony Orchestra (JASO).
-In addition, we offer a lecture and individual lessons in music physiology
+In addition, we offer a lecture and individual lessons in music physiology.

 Violin